tacodeDev/dev-starter/content/tezos_starter_03.md

 Let's look into the component.
 Open src/components/connectWallet.tsx.

-We start on line 85; when the user loads the Dapp, an async function is executed that creates a wallet instance.
+We start on line 86; when the user loads the Dapp, an async function is executed that creates a wallet instance.

 ```
     (async () => {
       // creates a wallet instance
       const wallet = new BeaconWallet({
         name: "Taquito Boilerplate",
-        preferredNetwork: NetworkType.EDONET,
+        preferredNetwork: NetworkType.HANGZHOUNET,
         disableDefaultEvents: true, // Disable all events / UI.
 This also disables the pairing alert.
         eventHandlers: {
           // To keep the pairing alert, we have to add the following default event handlers back